Re: [ox-en] Re: The new and the old

 I can imagine, that when it comes to a 4th ox-conference, peerconomy

 Or you just take it pragmatically like Michel does.
 This is fine too

-somewhat unsatisfying for me being interested in theory.
+but somewhat unsatisfying for me being interested in theory.

 Contact: projekt oekonux.de